-Students in the WGSI Graduate Program are elected to act as representatives of the Graduate Student Union (GSU).
+Students are elected to act as representatives of the Graduate Student Union (GSU).
 GSU representatives work with the Graduate Administrator to plan academic events and act as a source of information and support for students.

 Binta Bajaha: Chair